Stock events for Zoetis, Inc. (ZTS)

 Ownership

-Zoetis has a widely held ownership structure, with a significant portion held by institutional investors, standing at approximately 92.80%.
-Major institutional owners include Vanguard Group Inc., BlackRock, Inc., State Street Corp, Morgan Stanley, State Farm Mutual Automobile Insurance Co, Geode Capital Management, Llc, and Wellington Management Group Llp.
+Zoetis's ownership is predominantly institutional, with institutional investors holding approximately 70.15% of the stock.
+Individual insiders own about 0.0808% of shares.
+The largest institutional holders include Vanguard Group Inc., BlackRock, Inc., and State Street Corp, along with other significant owners like Morgan Stanley, State Farm Mutual Automobile Insurance Co, Geode Capital Management, Llc, Wellington Management Group Llp, and Polen Capital Management Llc.

 Ask Our Expert AI Analyst